 My current honours project is the Evolutionary Reinforcement learning algorithms.
 I choose this project is because I am very interested in implementing the algorithms on the planning tasks, more specially in the RL-problems we will need to consider the whole problem of a goal-directed agent interacting with an uncertain environment.
 With the Evolutionary method, we can handle the non-stationary environments better, as we can develop the populations of agents and employ distributed policy representations to achieve automatically and well-suited adaptation in dynamic environments.

-I wish to study in UCL not only because UCL has a leading position in machine learning research but also has renowned professors and collaborations with deep mind where I can touch with the state of art and take
+I wish to study in Cambridge not only because Cambridge has a leading position in machine learning research but also has renowned professors and collaborations with many leading institutes where I can touch with the state of art and take the aspiration.
+Moreover, I have always wanted to become a machine learning scientist after I graduate, the reputation and location of Cambridge can provide me with more opportunity to enter the industry.